Classical Drama and Theatre

 The Romans themselves traced their ancestry far back into history and claimed to have descended from the Trojan warrior Aeneas who fled the Greek siege of his city and migrated west with a rag-tag band of followers.
 These purported forefathers of Rome are clearly the product of a historical fiction fabricated to welcome the Romans during their ascendance to military and political supremacy into the larger fold of Greek myth and classical civilization.
 Indeed, the willingness of the hard-nosed Romans to embrace the romantic notion of Aeneas and the Ilio-Italic tie he personifies demonstrates just how much they aspired to be a part of Greek culture and life.

-Thus, the same sort of in-migration which brought the Indo-Europeans into Greece must also have landed the Romans in Italy, though somewhat later.
+Thus, the same sort of in-migration that brought the Indo-Europeans into Greece must also have landed the Romans in Italy, though somewhat later.
 Because Latin bears a strong affinity to Gaelic (Celtic), the native language of those ancient people who lived in Gaul to the north of Italy, what is now France and England, historical linguists surmise that at some point in prehistory—most likely, in the latter half of the second millennium BCE—the Indo-European ancestors of Latin and Gaelic speakers entered Western Europe.
-Later, they divided, some going south into Italy and others continuing west into France, where they evolved, respectively, into the Romans and other early Italic peoples in the south and the Gauls or Celts in the north.
-As a result, when the Roman general Julius Caesar conquered this people in the first century BCE, he could not have known it but he was defeating and slaughtering a people very closely related to his own, his linguistic and cultural "cousins," so to speak.
+Later, they divided, some going south into Italy and others continuing west into France, where they developed, respectively, into the Romans and other early Italic peoples in the south and the Gauls or Celts in the north.
+As a result, when the Roman general Julius Caesar conquered this people in the first century BCE, though he could not have known it, he was defeating and slaughtering a people very closely related to his own, his linguistic and cultural cousins, so to speak.

 Nor does it improve matters that the Etruscan language is not Indo-European, indeed unrelated to any known language family.
 Worse yet, what little historical evidence there is for the Etruscans is contradictory—Herodotus says the Etruscans came from Lydia, but archaeological evidence supports continuous settlement of Etruria well back into prehistory—and so the Etruscans remain a mystery, and a maddening one at that, since their involvement in early Rome is central in the formulation of Roman culture, clearly the most formative influence outside of Greece.
 More frustrating still are Etruscan inscriptions which, though written in a well-known script, are not readable today.
 In other words, we know the alphabet the Etruscans used since they handed it to the Romans who subsequently passed it on to us, but we do not know what these perfectly legible Etruscan words are saying.
 Cracking this language is one of the great and, at present, insurmountable challenges facing the classicists of our time.